geyang/zaku/docs/tutorials/server_setup.md

-# Setting Up a JobServer
+# Setting Up a TaskServer

 `Zaku` has two main components: a job queue server connected with a redis store, and a python client.

-You need to set up a `JobServer` to use the queue.
+You need to set up a `TaskServer` to use the queue.

 ## Setting Up a Redis Store